 NZ IFRS 17 establishes principles for the recognition, measurement, presentation and disclosure of insurance contracts within the scope of the standard.
-It also requires similar principles to be applied to reinsurance contracts held and investment contracts with discretionary participation features issued.
 The Company is in the process of assessing the impact of the application of NZ IFRS 17 and is not yet able to reasonably estimate the impact on its financial statements.